 Millsaps College celebrates its connection with the United Methodist Church.
 The College embodies the spirit of John Wesley, founder of the Methodist tradition, in its emphases on scholarly inquiry, academic freedom, and spiritual growth.
 Millsaps is a church-related institution, welcoming of people from all religious traditions or no religious tradition, and committed to equipping all people for a meaningful life of service to others.

-Millsaps has developed innovative partnerships such as The Center for Ministry and The Faith and Work Initiative, which are open to all faiths.
+Millsaps has developed innovative partnerships such as The Center for Ministry and Initiative for Vocational Inquiry, which are open to all faiths.
 Chaplain Chris Donald ministers to the entire campus community and leads the Millsaps Multi-Faith Initiative and Millsaps Ecumenical Community.

 Students - read "What Happens After Graduation?" from magazine Interpreter, which is devoted to United Methodist-related higher education.